piyalidas10/Angularjs-Category-Lists-count/README.md

 # Angularjs-Category-Lists-count

-You can use groupBy of angular.filter module. so you can do something like this:
+You can use groupBy of angular.filter module.

+so you can do something like this: Our ng-repeat receives a combination of (key, values[]) that we can use in our following iterations.

 JS